 Pitfalls when filing an objection?

-In practice, it is not easy to prepare a solid objection.
-For instance, you need to take into account short deadlines, procedural requirements and the acceptable arguments.
+In practice, drafting a proper objection does not turn out to be easy.
+For instance, you need to take into account short deadlines, procedural requirements and the need for acceptable arguments.

 Here you will find more information on the pitfalls of filing an objection yourself.